martinedb/personal-portfolio/planning.md

 I want CSS files and JS files for each of these types of html files.

-Examples of css files I want to
+Examples of css and JS files I want to include mainpage.css/mainpage.js projects.css/projects.js resume.css/resume.js blog.css/blog.js contact.css/contact.js

 # Main Features of the Portfolio for Each Part (aka section) of my personal portfolio website
 -I want the portfolio to be user-friendly, easy-to-navigate and be mobile + web friendly.